-These days banks are reluctant to give loans to anyone with a credit score lower than around 700-800, and if they do it will require putting up some serious collateral.
+These days banks are reluctant to give loans to anyone with a credit score lower than around 700-800, and if they do it will require collateral.
 Online lenders are less stringent on credit scores, though many won’t accept borrowers with very poor scores or lower.
 A few online lenders do not require a minimum credit score.

 How Easy is the Application Process?

 Getting a traditional bank loan from your local branch can be a long, complicated process.
-You’ll probably need to show up in person and present your case with reams of documentation, including financial and tax records and some example of collateral.
-On the other hand, you could potentially apply for an online loan in your pajamas from the back porch in less time than it takes you to read this article.
+You’ll probably need to show up in person and present your case with documentation, including financial and tax records and some example of collateral.
+On the other hand, you could potentially apply for an online loan in less time than it takes you to read this article.
 Online lenders do require you to upload some documentation and/or fill out online forms, but the pre-approval process is quick and you are more likely to receive a loan.

 What About Reputation?

 When it comes to reputation, traditional banks still do have the upper hand.
 They have the advantage of legacy, reputation, and resources.
 Online lending is still the new kid on the block and there is still a bit of trepidation from much of the public towards online lenders.
 IUn addition, banks are regulated by an independent authority, but online lenders are not.
 If you decide to go with an online lender, do some due diligence and market research on your own to find one that has a top-notch reputation.

 Established banks traditionally have very high security and are also well policed and regulated by federal and state bodies.
 These organizations require security measures as a stipulation of approval and insurance, something that doesn’t apply to online lenders.